It Just Has To Be Delicious

 Pappagallo, Leederville (awesome pizza)

-Canton Roe, Northbridge (best dim sum)
+Canton Roe, Northbridge (dim sum)

 Casual and yummy: